Raku/intellij-ide-plugin/perl6-idea-plugin/docs/build.md

 #### How to build a plugin

 While in the `comma-build` directory.
-* `ant community-build-plugin` or `ant complete-build-plugin` for Community version or Complete version.
+* `ant community-plugin-build` or `ant complete-plugin-build` for Community version or Complete version.
 * The plugin will be placed in `../out/commaCT/artifacts/CT-plugins/` and `out/commaCP/artifacts/CP-plugins/` directories relatively.

 #### How to build a standalone Comma